 A retailer is implementing a state-of-the-art security system, with connected cameras and inventory sensors.
-The retailer realizes that camera information is sensitive and that access must be controlled carefully.
+The retailer realizes that camera information is sensitive, and that access must be controlled carefully.
 They determine that they need to look at access control holistically for both IT and OT components in their security system, and they set the target comprehensiveness for access control at level 3, consistent.
-During their first assessment, they realize that the previous Chief Information Security Office (CISO) developed an access-control policy focused only on protecting against external actors, so they are currently at comprehensiveness level 1, minimal.
-They have a lot of work to do to reach their target.
+During their first assessment, they realize that the previous Chief Information Security Office (CISO) developed an access-control policy focused only on protecting against external actors, so they are currently at comprehensiveness Level 1 (Minimum) (Minimum), minimal.

-8.2 ASSET PROTECTION SUBDOMAIN
+8.2 Asset Protection Subdomain